jundalisay/superb/content/en/research/kepler/harmony/book-5/appendix.md

 respect to the triangle on the axis, one unit belongs to the empyrean, three units to the celestial, and five to the elementary.
 Finally, with respect to volume or fatness of shape, one unit belongs to the empyrean, seven units to the celestial, and nineteen to the elementary.

 Now what shall I say about the other, contrary pyramid of light, of which he makes the worshipful Trinity itself the base, at the topmost apex of the empyrean heaven, and places the vertex on the very Earth?
 Since he mingles these two pyramids with each other, and elicits musical pro­ portions from the mixture, he is attempting something entirely differ­ ent from the intention of my work.

-For he compares light (which be­ stows form and spirit) and matter, two things which are completely different from each other, and to which quantities do not in any way belong in the same respect; but I admit, as terms in forming harmonic proportion in the universe, only those things which admit quantities in the same respect, for instance the motion of Mars and the motion of Jupiter, both diurnal.
+For he compares light (which bestows form and spirit) and matter, two things which are completely different from each other, and to which quantities do not in any way belong in the same respect; but I admit, as terms in forming harmonic proportion in the universe, only those things which admit quantities in the same respect, for instance the motion of Mars and the motion of Jupiter, both diurnal.

 The difference between us consists equally of this fact also, that he ascribes to the elementary region four degrees of obscurity and darkness, because, he says, everything has four quarters, certainly no less than three thirds or five fifths; and in fact all four belong to the Earth, three to water (and therefore, it is in fact trans­ parent), two to air, and one to fire.
 Again elsewhere he subdivides every region, belonging either to an element or to a heaven, into three spaces, top, middle, and bottom, which the agreement of the senses does not follow in every case.

 You see that his units are again arbitrary.
-How­ ever, he proceeds on that account to establish a diatessaron between Earth and water, and to relate its three intervals, a tone, a tone and a semitone, to the three spaces, top, middle, and bottom, since the former have definite quantities arising from their causes, the latter
+However, he proceeds on that account to establish a diatessaron between Earth and water, and to relate its three intervals, a tone, a tone and a semitone, to the three spaces, top, middle, and bottom, since the former have definite quantities arising from their causes, the latter